Ribbon Cutting Celebrations

 Maryland export numbers increased more than twice the national average.

-If you ever see a ribbon cutting ceremony in Maryland, you can be sure that Ambassador Philip Kapneck is there, either in person or in spirit.
+When you see a ribbon cutting ceremony in Maryland, you can be sure that Ambassador Philip Kapneck is there.
+Either in person or in spirit.

-Philip Kapneck works with the Maryland Department of Business and Economic Development.
+Philip Kapneck works with the Maryland Department of Business and Economic Development and is a horse lover.

-See below for two stories covering the official opening of First Down Mobile, attended by the Ambassador and other Maryland officials.
+See below for two stories covering the official opening of First Down Mobile, attended by Philip Kapneck and Maryland officials.
 The company set up in Maryland thanks to his efforts.